 If you have Japanese friends, ask one of them to come along and translate for you.
 My dentist even acted out some of the procedures for me.
 Japanese have grace on foreigners.
 They know their language is hard and going to the doctors is intimidating for us.

-3. Always Return To The Front Desk Before Leaving
+3. Always Return to the Front Desk Before Leaving

 Paying and making new appointments is always handled at the front desks.
 It was so weird for me at first to whip out my wallet and pay the nurse but that is how it works here in Japan.
-If you don't have much cash on you or can't pay with credit card, you can always tell them you come back later to pay, so no worries if you run out of money.
+If you don't have much cash on you or can't pay with credit card, you can always tell them you will come back later to pay, so no worries if you run out of money.

 4. Your Medicine